The Systems Vision Science Summer School & Symposium, August 11 – 22, 2025, Tuebingen, Germany

 Target audience

-This summer school should be helpful to experimental vision researchers for learning computational methods, vision theorists and modellers for closer links with experimental data, computer vision researchers and physical scientists for learning about biological vision, and, more generally, vision scientists interested in topics and approaches in systems vision science.
+This summer school should be helpful to experimental vision researchers for learning computational methods, vision theorists and modellers for closer links with experimental data, physicists, engineers, and computer vision researchers for learning about biological vision, and, more generally, vision scientists interested in topics and approaches in systems vision science.

 Style and content

-A typical day in the summer school contains lectures, guided exercise and discussion sessions, interspersed by break time for lunch, dinner, and coffee/tea, etc for social interactions.
-Students are encouraged to bring their research project posters to the school for viewing and presentation during these break time exchanges — the posters will be available for viewing throughout the summer school.
+A typical day in the summer school contains lectures, guided exercise, quiz, and discussion sessions, interspersed by break time for lunch, dinner, and coffee/tea, etc for social interactions.
+Students are encouraged to bring their research project posters to the school for viewing and presentation during these break time exchanges as well as some special sessions devoted to student presentations — the posters will be available for viewing throughout the summer school.
 In exercise/discussion sessions, students can apply theoretically gained knowledge and can have opportunities for one-to-one tutorials with summer school lecturers and teaching assistants.
 Discussion sessions will also encourage interactions by including discussions on, e.g., controversial research issues, historical retrospectives, differences/relationship between disciplines, and relationship between theories and data.

 The summer school will end with a symposium on frontier topics in systems vision science, with talks and posters by additional speakers and symposium participants.
 The summer school students will be invited to the symposium as participants, and are welcome to submit contributions to the symposium.